-This is a temporary pop-up game, and is only open until 27th May.
+This was a temporary pop-up game and is now closed.

 Escape This Room is one of the most recent additions to the London escape game scene – but however only a temporary addition, since it turns out they’re only running until 27th May, putting them in competition for shortest pop-up escape room run ever.

 The game follows a familiar bank heist theme.
 What makes it unusual is that the game is immersive from the moment you enter the venue – you’re greeted in character and the briefing is provided as part of the game.
 Once playing, the hint system also uses a custom and story-based mechanism.

 Puzzles are designed with the same dedication to the narrative.
 There’s very little that looks like it was placed in the room for players as an intentional puzzle; it’s a naturalistic style throughout, and there are some good thinking outside the box and physical tasks involved.